-Before you read any further, sign up to get your free printable guide to Hue vegan and vegetarian restaurants.
+I loved my vegan eating adventure in Hue so much that I created a free printable guide to Hue vegetarian restaurants.
+Grab it now!
 It includes maps and the addresses of all the places I mention in this post!

-Partly because Hue was, for centuries, the centre of Buddhist scholarship in Vietnam; Hue has 108 pagodas and 300 Buddhist temples.
-Most people in Hue still eat vegetarian 2-6 days per month to observe the special Buddhist lunar days.
+Hue was, for centuries, the centre of Buddhist scholarship in Vietnam; Hue has 108 pagodas and 300 Buddhist temples.
+Because of that, Buddhist in Hue are a little more devout than in many other parts of the country.
+In Hue, many people eat vegetarian food 2-6 days per month to observe the special Buddhist lunar days.

-Add to that the legend that the emperors, who resided in Hue from 1802 to 1945, instructed their chefs to serve a different dish for every day of the year.
+There is also a legend that the emperors, who resided in the Hue Imperial City from 1802 to 1945, instructed their chefs to serve a different dish for every day of the year.
 According to lore, there are 1,300 individual dishes that make up Hue’s cuisine and these includes hundreds of vegetarian dishes.

-Your Guide to Hue Vegan and Vegetarian Eats
+Your Guide to Our Favourite Hue Vegetarian Restaurants